 When things don’t work out, many of my clients and friends have found the following to be helpful.
 Think of your life as if it were a play.
-You are the writer, director, and the leading woman or leading man.
+You are the writer, director, and leading woman or leading man.
 There will be people in various roles in the play of your life.

 One of them is going to be your leading man or woman, your partner.
 When dating, you are simply conducting one or a series of auditions to find a partner for your life’s play.

-Unless you’re incredibly lucky on your first date ever, you are likely going to conduct many auditions in the single chapter of your life.
+Unless you’re incredibly lucky on your first date ever, you are likely going to conduct many auditions in a single chapter of your life.
 With some, you might want to have several auditions.
 Some won’t make it to a second or third reading.
 And some you might try an extended audition with for many months…even years.
 Just keep auditioning until you find the right lead for you.
 People who have used this technique report significantly reduced anxiety around dating.

 The very nature of dating can feel a little superficial and judgmental.
 This is especially true with the rise in online dating.
-In your parents’ generation, they married their high school sweetheart or maybe college sweethearts and that was that.
+In your parent’s generation, they married their high school sweetheart or maybe college sweethearts and that was that.
 We can all probably agree that meeting people was easier when we were in school.